Museum of Ice Cream: History

 In January and September 2025 respectively, MoIC announced that it would be opening two more new permanent locations by the end of 2026; the first in Las Vegas's Area15 and the second in Los Angeles.
 The Los Angeles location is set to be the first fully ground up structure designed by MoIC.

-Currently, MoIC has five permanent locations in New York City, Chicago, Miami, Boston, and Singapore.
+In late 2025, a third new opening was announced in the city of Orlando, expected to open its doors in 2026.